 - 4. Not a Designated Beneficiary.
-A beneficiary that is not a designated beneficiary includes a nonindividual that is an estate, charitable organization, or nonqualified trust.
+A beneficiary that is not a designated beneficiary includes a nonindividual that is an estate, charitable organization, or nonqualified trust (i.e., not a "see-through" trust).
 If your beneficiary is not a designated beneficiary, such a beneficiary is required to remove all assets from the Roth IRA by December 31 of the fifth year following the year of your death (the five-year rule). - 5.
 Beneficiary Determination.
 Named beneficiaries who completely distribute their interests in your Roth IRA, or completely disclaim their interests in your Roth IRA under IRC Section 2518, will not be considered when designated beneficiaries are determined.
 Named beneficiaries who die after your death but before the determination date (September 30 of the year following the year of your death) will still be considered for the sake of determining the distribution period.
 If any named beneficiary that is not an individual, such as an estate or charity, has an interest in your Roth IRA on the determination date, and separate accounting does not apply, your Roth IRA will be treated as having no designated beneficiary (i.e., not a designated beneficiary). - 6.
 Qualifying Trusts.
-If you name a qualifying trust, which is defined in Treasury Regulations, as your Roth IRA beneficiary, the beneficiaries of the qualifying trust are treated as the beneficiaries of your Roth IRA for purposes of determining the appropriate distribution period.
-A qualifying trust provides documentation of its beneficiaries to the trustee. - 7.
+If you name a qualifying ("see-through") trust, which is defined in Treasury Regulations, as your Roth IRA beneficiary, the beneficiaries of the qualifying trust are generally treated as individual beneficiaries of your Roth IRA for purposes of determining the appropriate distribution period or the remainder of the original beneficiary's ten-year period.
+The rules for successor beneficiaries are very complicated and distribution requirements can vary greatly depending on the immediate facts and circumstances. - 7.
 Successor Beneficiaries.
 Our policy may allow your beneficiaries to name their own successor beneficiaries to your Roth IRA.
 A successor beneficiary would receive any of your Roth IRA assets that remain after your death and the subsequent death of your beneficiaries.
 Generally, the beneficiary will have to distribute all the remaining Roth IRA assets within a ten-year period. - 8.
 Separate Accounting (Multiple Beneficiaries).
 Our policies may permit separate accounting to be applied to your Roth IRA for the benefit of your beneficiaries.
 If permitted, separate accounting must be applied in accordance with Treasury Regulations.
 If there are multiple beneficiaries, a beneficiary is considered the only beneficiary of their share of the Roth IRA assets if separate accounting applies.
 If separate accounting applies, the rules above apply based on the type of beneficiary (i.e., designated beneficiary, eligible designated beneficiary, not a designated beneficiary).